-Why do you recommend Fuji with all of these apple varieties to choose from?
+Q: Why do you recommend Fuji with all of these apple varieties to choose from?

-While every apple has some special characteristics that make it recommendable, Fuji has some special features and benefits that earn inclusion in many home orchards.
+A: While every apple has some special characteristics that make it recommendable, Fuji has some special features and benefits that earn inclusion in many home orchards.
 Fuji Apple was hybridized in Japan in the 1930’s from 2 great American selections, Red Delicious and Virginia Ralls Genet, a variety grown by Thomas Jefferson!
 Fuji first and foremost is a great eating apple.
 This late ripening apple is also a great baking apple, being firm and crisp.
 It is one of the sweetest varieties available and stores very well.

 It is in the top 15 favorite apple varieties in the US and in the top 5 varieties in China.
-Fuji is best in Zones 5 thru 8, it likes warmer climates and does not adapt well to climates like those in Northern New England.
+Fuji is best in Zones 5 through 8, it likes warmer climates and does not adapt well to climates like those in Northern New England.
 If cider making is on your list of reasons for choosing apple varieties, match Fuji with Granny Smith and McIntosh or Cortland for a great blended cider.

-What do I need to pollinate a Fuji Apple?
+Q: What do I need to pollinate a Fuji Apple?

-To get a bumper crop from your Fuji Apple each year Bower & Branch recommends another apple variety within 100 feet to cross - pollinate (two of the same Apple tree will not provide cross-pollination).
+A: To get a bumper crop from your Fuji Apple each year Bower & Branch recommends another apple variety within 100 feet to cross - pollinate (two of the same Apple tree will not provide cross-pollination).
 The two apple varieties you choose will cross-pollinate each other and both trees will provide you with a great harvest each year.
 Braeburn, Cortland, Gala, Golden Delicious, Granny Smith, Honeycrisp, Macoun and Rubinette are very compatible with Fuji for good cross-pollination.

-How big will my Fuji Apple get?
+Q: How big will my Fuji Apple get?

-Apple tree size is controlled by what root stock the tree is grafted on to.
+A: Apple tree size is controlled by what root stock the tree is grafted on to.
 We grow our apples on a semi-dwarfing rootstock (S-M7).
 This will give you an apple that will grow 12-15’ in height and width before you prune to form.

 This graphic shows the approximate size and form of the Tree you are viewing.